nkeyes/drill_sergeant/README.md

 drill_sergeant
 ==============

-A small gem to make lightweight unit tests easier to write in RSpec
+A potential gem to make lightweight unit tests easier to write in RSpec

 ## Examples